mcarujo/ai-workflow-capstone/app/README.md

 - **app.py** the Flask file where contains the API configuration, routes, etc.
 - **data_processing.py** the file contains the class DataProcessing responsible to process the dataset.
 - **model.py** the file contains to classes ModelPredict and ModelTrain responsible to predict and train the Prophet model.
+- **test.py** the test file which contains unit-test for machine learning classes.